 Marriage & Family Therapy and Counseling Program

 The MFTC program at RTS is accredited by the Southern Association of Colleges and Schools and the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy.
 Courses offered satisfy educational requirements for Marriage and Family Therapy licensure and Professional Counselor licensure in most states.
 Graduates of the program are received by the American Association for Marriage and Family Therapy as Associate Members.
-Upon completion of required supervised postgraduate clinical experience, they may become full clinical members of the national organization.
+Upon completion of required supervised postgraduate clinical experience, they may become full clinical fellows of the national organization.

 Solid Biblical Foundation

 Faithful and vigorous biblical studies shape our understanding of God's character, God's world, and his work in our lives.
 We teach biblical studies courses that cover every book in the Bible as well as courses devoted to theology and the relationship of theology and therapy.
 Biblical teaching is a critical part of therapy and of the therapist's approach to issues.
 Each student takes twelve hours of coursework in biblical and theological studies.
 Three hours of the Marriage and Family curriculum are devoted to the relationship of theology and therapy.